 Not to mention the parties.
-PM allows sponsors to throw parties at top-notch venues that provide attendees a great place to network, kick back, and have fun with fellow podcasters.
+PM allows sponsors to throw parties at top-notch venues that provide attendees with a great place to network, kick back, and have fun with fellow podcasters.
 During Podcast Movement 2021 in Nashville, Tennessee, one of the highlights of the event was definitely iHeart Radio’s biggest party of the year, featuring Quest Love.

 Sounds fun, doesn’t it?
 Now that you have a better idea of what Podcast Movement is, you may be inclined to buy your ticket to the 2022 conference as soon as possible, which we totally recommend.
 But we wouldn’t be a credible resource if we didn’t tell you all about their latest soirée, Podcast Movement Evolutions.

 Check out the visual reel recap by Podcast Movement Evolutions here.

 What is Podcast Movement Evolutions?